Vantiq/vantiq-extension-sources/CSVSource/README.md

 This is configured as described below. added , if not exists, works as delimited format, value must be  `"FileType": "FixedLength"` for working in the fixed length mode

-ability to write CSV files from server was added , no addtional configuration was added , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . a the relevant meta dat is inject by the with part of the vail select statmet. every call create a POST request the value is a json buffer which describe the result status of the request.
+It is also possible to have the connector write files.This operation is described below. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment. every call create a POST request whose response is a json buffer which describe the result status of the request.

 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq](#vantiq).